basarniron/MMT-test/README.md

 ---------------------------

 * Unit tests should be added
-* More exception handling and logging could be added
+* More exception handling and logging should be added
 * Comments and method summaries needs to be added
 * CORS->Allowed origins could be bound to a configuration